SOUTHERN ILLINOIS JUNIOR HIGH SCHOOL ATHLETIC ASSOCIATION

 (c.)
 In performance of these functions the objective of the SIJHSAA shall be to protect, encourage, and standardize the athletic interest in schools belonging to this Association.

 The SIJHSAA shall consist of all public and parochial elementary schools, middle schools, and junior high schools (K-8) in Illinois that adopt this Constitution and By-Laws.
+All member schools must have a recognized status with the Illinois State Board of Education.
 Membership shall continue in the SIJHSAA as long as the annual dues are paid as required and the rules and regulations outlined in the Constitution and By-Laws are strictly observed.
 It is the perogative of any member school to withdraw from the Association at any time; however, in the event a school does withdraw its membership, there shall be a three(3) year waiting period if it wishes to be re-instated.

 Section 2.
 ELIGIBLE VOTERS.